 Back to Fundamentals II: Ideas of design with Colouring Page

-As a custom, you utilize imaginative elements and rules to help create beautiful and effective designs.
-This series will make you more alert to what those design concepts are and ways to utilize them to make your designs better still!
+As a creator, you utilize artistic elements and principles to help create beautiful and effective designs.
+This series will make you more alert to what those design key points are and ways to employ them to make your designs even better!

-Coloring Webpage is one of the very most original forms of artistic expression.
-Heading way back to the prehistoric times with the Lascaux Caves (some of the first registered human Coloring Page), Coloring Page is practiced in every cultures around the globe and has been for hundreds of years.
-To keep it simple, we’ll showcase 19th and 20th hundred years expressions showing ways to put the elements and concepts of design to work.
+Coloring Site is one of the very most original types of artistic expression.
+Going way back to the prehistoric times with the Lascaux Caves (some of the first recorded human Coloring Web page), Coloring Site is practiced in every cultures all over the world and has been for more than 100 years.
+To keep it simple, we’ll show off 19th and 20th hundred years expressions showing ways to place the elements and key points of design to work.

 - Percentage and scale

 - Repetition and pattern

 Balance is one of the most intuative and complicated design concept.
 It’s the way the designer creates a sense of equilibrium in a design, by how the objects in the look are arranged.
 There are three major types of balance: